 |Spain||Derechos básicos de los consumidores||Spanish|

-Under EU consumer protection rules, the seller of a product must offer a 2-year Legal Warranty when selling in the EU.
-This means that, during the period of 2 years from the delivery of the product, you must repair, exchange or reimburse a defective product.
-In most EU countries, any defect that becomes apparent within 6 months from delivery is presumed to have existed at the time of delivery and therefore you must repair, exchange or reimburse it.
-After 6 months, in most EU countries (France excluded), you can request the customer to prove that the defect already existed at the time of delivery.
-You can find more information regarding the Legal Warranty in the following link from the European Commission.
+Under EU consumer protection rules, the seller of a product must generally offer a 2-year legal warranty when selling in the EU (except certain EU countries, including Spain and Sweden, which have an extended legal warranty of 3 years, and other where the period could be longer, for example the UK).
+This means that, during the relevant legal warranty period calculated from the delivery of the product, depending on the relevant country, you must repair, exchange, reduce the price or give a refund where any product is a defective or otherwise does not conform to the sale contract with a consumer.
+Any defect (or lack of conformity) that becomes apparent within 1 or 2 years from delivery, depending or the local regulation (or 6 months in the case of the UK) is presumed to have existed at the time of delivery and therefore you must repair the product, exchange it, reduce the price or give a refund.
+After this initial period, you can request the customer to prove that the defect already existed at the time of delivery.
+You can find more information regarding the legal warranty in the following link from the European Commission.

 This Legal Warranty obligation is in addition to your obligation to process customer returns according to Amazon Return Policy.